Your Insider Guide to the 2026 ‘Iolani Fair

 Photo: Courtesy of ‘Iolani School

-All the food and fun is for a good cause.
-Proceeds from the fair benefit travel opportunities for the private school’s 2,200 students ranging from kindergarten through 12th grade.
+All the food and fun are for a good cause.
+Proceeds raised benefit student programs, including travel and experiences outside the classroom, for the school’s 2,200 students in kindergarten through 12th grade.

 Click to the information you want to explore: